ADDSynth/Overpowered-Forge-1.14/README.md

    start of the line and hold SHIFT and press DOWN to select the whole line, then use the common keyboard cut and paste commands.

 3. Keep code safe.
-Most variable declarations are implicitly initalized to some value.
+Most variable declarations are explicitly initalized to some value.
    I understand that putting everything in a 'try/catch' block is not always convenient, but at the very least you should report errors to the log if an error does occur.
    And above all, THE GAME SHOULD NEVER CRASH.